You can get from Berlin to Prague by train, bus or flight.

 Entry into Germany is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic.

 All travellers must abide by the following measures in Germany to reduce the spread of coronavirus in the country:

-There are 2 ways to travel to Prague from Berlin including taking a coach or train.
+There are 2 travel options from Berlin to Prague: coach or train.

 The distance from Berlin to Prague is approximately 173 miles (279 km).

 The average frequency per day from Berlin to Prague is:

 However, we recommend checking specific travel dates for your trip between Berlin and Prague as scheduled services by coach or train can vary by season or day of the week.